timkendall/elixir_exams/README.md

 It also demonstrates [Phoenix's awesome Channels](http://www.phoenixframework.org/docs/channels) with a live feed of incoming SMS messages.

-I had a lot of fun with this project and look forward to using Elixir/Phoenix in more of my projects!
+Aside from a few stumbling blocks, Elixir and Phoenix were a joy to work with.

 ## TODO